Skip to main content

 Grasses, including the cool-season species in Northeast sod — Kentucky bluegrass, tall fescue, fine fescue, and perennial ryegrass — naturally form partnerships with arbuscular mycorrhizal fungi.
 These fungi colonize the roots and send out a thread-like network that reaches far beyond where the roots themselves can, improving the plant's access to water and nutrients and helping bind the soil.
 For a young lawn trying to establish, that's exactly the biology you want switched on.

-The practical consequence for new sod: on soil that already has adequate phosphorus, a high-P starter can quietly switch off the very root biology that would have helped the lawn establish deeper and more self-sufficiently.
+The practical consequence for new sod: on soil that already has adequate phosphorus, a high-P starter can quietly turn down the very root biology that would have helped the lawn establish deeper and more self-sufficiently.
 You can fertilize your way to a shallower, more input-dependent lawn.

 Two honest caveats, because the science deserves them — and because they sharpen the takeaway rather than soften it: